cmlostek/restaurantOrderingAPI/README.md

-A FastAPI-based backend for managing a restaurant’s operations: menus, ingredients, orders, payments, promotions, and customer reviews.
+A FastAPI-based project for managing a restaurant's operations: menus, ingredients, orders, payments, promotions, and customer reviews.
 The database is dropped, recreated, and automatically populated on each application start from JSON seed files.

 ---